Chart Color Schemes

 Frenchville - Mount Archer has a typical household mix, with a fairly typical median household size

-Family households account for 72.6 percent of all households, including 29.4 percent couples with children, 29.7 percent couples without children, and 12.6 percent single parent families.
-Non-family households make up the remaining 27.4 percent, with lone person households at 24.9 percent and group households comprising 2.5 percent of the total.
-The median household size is 2.5 people, which matches the average for the Rest of Queensland.
+Family households constitute 72.6% of all households, including 29.4% couples with children, 29.7% couples without children, and 12.6% single parent families.
+Non-family households comprise the remaining 27.4%, with lone person households at 24.9% and group households making up 2.5%.
+The median household size is 2.5 people, aligning with the average in the Rest of Qld.

 Frequently Asked Questions - Households